 While microchips are great, wearing a collar and ID tag with your name and phone number is also important.
 If your pet is found by a neighbor or passerby, they can easily contact you and reunite you with your pet.
 Microchips require a special tool to read, and it can be months or years before that finally happens.

-Particularly in the case of cats or smaller dogs, collars easily get caught on bushes and safely breakaway to prevent choking your pet.
+Particularly in the case of cats or smaller dogs, collars easily get caught on bushes and safely break away to prevent choking your pet.
 However, once they’ve fallen off, they don’t help your pet get back home.
-Have your pet microchipped is an important safety net.
+Having your pet microchipped is an important safety net.
 Shelter workers and veterinarians can scan for the chip and contact you based on that information.

 Make Sure Microchip Info is Updated

 If you move or change your phone number, be sure you update the information on file with the microchip company.
 Your pet can’t tell whoever is scanning the information that it is wrong, and if you’re unreachable, the microchip is essentially useless.
 It’s a good idea to ask your vet to scan it once a year to be sure the information is up to date.

 Some pet parents think that because their dog is always on a leash or their cat is an indoor-only pet they can’t get lost.
 The truth is that leashes can break, doors get left open, and other tragedies like fire or natural disasters happen.
 Losing a pet is always a possibility, so take a few moments this week to ensure your pet has the proper ID.
 It is well worth the effort.

 While this may sound obvious, many pet owners assume their pet will simply turn up on their own.
 The truth is that the sooner you start looking, the more likely it is that you’ll find your pet.
 Make posters with a picture of your pet and your phone number and hang them in the area your pet was last seen.
 Contact the animal control officer in your area and alert local shelters.
 Most lost pets don’t stray too far if you start looking right away.